Klingebeil/Critical-AI-Reading-List/README.md

 **[Situating Methods in the Magic of Big Data and Artificial Intelligence](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3040201)** (September 20, 2017).
 Elish, M. C. and Boyd, Danah.
 Communication Monographs.

-  Elish and Danah explore the myth around Big Data and AI as "magcial" technologies.
+  Elish and Boyd explore the myth around Big Data and AI as "magcial" technologies.
 The article is worth reading for an insight in the business of AI and Big Data, as well as a critical perspecitve on the real possibilities and challenges of both technologies.
-A shorter article is available on [Medium](https://points.datasociety.net/dont-call-ai-magic-142da16db408).
+A shorter article is [available on Medium](https://points.datasociety.net/dont-call-ai-magic-142da16db408).

 > The uncritical embrace of AI technologies has troubling implications for established forms of accountability, and for the protection of our most vulnerable populations.
 AI is increasingly being positioned as the answer to every question, in part because AI seems to promise not only efficiency and insight, but also neutrality and fairness — ideals that are often viewed as impossible to achieve through individual human or organizational decision-making processes.
 The fantasies and promises of AI often obscure the limitations of the field and the complicated trade-offs of technical work done under the rubric of “AI.”

+**[Imagining the thinking machine: Technological myths and the rise of artificial intelligence](http://journals.sagepub.com/doi/abs/10.1177/1354856517715164)** (June 20, 2017).
+Simone Natale, Andrea Ballatore.
+Convergence.

+  Similar to Elish and Boyd explore Natale and Ballatore three narratives and myths around AI and the consequences of those.
+Focussed more on the role media plays in forming the public imaginations around "the thinking machine", this paper is worth a look for media professionals.

+  > Based on a content analysis of articles on AI published in two magazines, the Scientific American and the New Scientist, which were aimed at a broad readership of scientists, engineers and technologists, three dominant patterns in the construction of the AI myth are identified: (1) the recurrence of analogies and discursive shifts, by which ideas and concepts from other fields were employed to describe the functioning of AI technologies; (2) a rhetorical use of the future, imagining that present shortcomings and limitations will shortly be overcome and (3) the relevance of controversies around the claims of AI, which we argue should be considered as an integral part of the discourse surrounding the AI myth.

 **[Manufacturing an Artificial Intelligence Revolution](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3078224)** (November 27, 2017).
 Katz, Yarden.